Assessment for Historical Newspapers: Globe and Mail by Durham - Module 4: Content

 Question Answer Notes Images

 Does the bookmarks panel display bookmarks?
-Never
+Never no images

 Do bookmarks link to the correct sections in the document?
-Not Applicable No bookmarks present in any of the articles checked.
+Not Applicable No bookmarks present in any of the articles checked. no images

 Video Captions